chimericdream/worldofpannotia.com/src/_prestige_classes/slayer.md

       - name: "Cerebral Immunity"
         type: "Su"
         desc: |
           On reaching 9th level, a slayer gains protection from all devices, powers, and spells that influence the mind.
 This ability shields her against almost all mind-affecting powers and effects (though the slayer can selectively allow powers or spells to affect her).
-The ability even foils _bend reality_, _limited wish_, _miracle_, _reality revision_, and _wish_ when they are used to mentally influence a slayer.
+The ability even foils _bend reality_, {% spell_link limited-wish %}, {% spell_link miracle %}, _reality revision_, and {% spell_link wish %} when they are used to mentally influence a slayer.
 This ability is active as long as the slayer is psionically focused.
       - name: "Blast Feedback"
         type: "Su"
         desc: |